 Every person who suffers losses because of the poor decisions of others has the right to seek compensation.
 This includes motorcycle riders who suffer injuries in accidents or other incidents.

-If you have been involved in a motorcycle collision and need legal representation, call the law firm of Kogan & DiSalvo today.
+If you have been involved in a motorcycle collision and need legal representation, contact the attorneys at Kogan & DiSalvo today.
 You can receive a free case evaluation to determine if you have a valid claim.
 Our injury lawyers could help protect your legal rights while fighting for fair compensation.
-Call our office and begin working toward your legal and financial recovery.
+Call our office at (561) 375-9500 today to begin working toward your legal and financial recovery.

 If you are injured and unable to come to us,